MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/run-an-administrator-role-group-report-in-eop-eop.md

 ms.service: O365-seccomp
 localization_priority: Normal
 ms.assetid: 23b47b57-0eec-46a3-a03b-366ea014ab31
-description: "Admins can learn how to run an administrator role group report in Exchange Online Protection (EOP).
-This report logs when an admin adds members to or removes members from administrator role groups, Microsoft Exchange Online Protection (EOP) logs each occurrence."
+description: "Admins can learn how to run an administrator role group report in standalone Exchange Online Protection (EOP).
+This report logs when an admin adds members to or removes members from administrator role groups, EOP logs each occurrence."
 ---

-# Run an administrator role group report in EOP
+# Run an administrator role group report in standalone EOP

  When an admin adds members to or removes members from administrator role groups, Exchange Online Protection (EOP) logs each occurrence.
 When you run an administrator role group report in the Exchange admin center (EAC), entries are displayed as search results and include the role groups affected, who changed the role group membership and when, and what membership updates were made.
 Use this report to monitor changes to the administrative permissions assigned to users in your organization.

 ## What do you need to know before you begin?

-- Estimated time to complete: 2 minutes

 - To open the Exchange admin center, see [Exchange admin center in Exchange Online Protection](exchange-admin-center-in-exchange-online-protection-eop.md).

-- You need to be assigned permissions before you can perform this procedure or procedures.
+- You need to be assigned permissions before you can perform these procedures.
 To see what permissions you need, see the "Reports" section of the [Feature permissions in EOP](feature-permissions-in-eop.md) topic.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center in Exchange Online](https://docs.microsoft.com/Exchange/accessibility/keyboard-shortcuts-in-admin-center).